AI Tooling · 2026

 Fetch

-yt-dlp downloads the video or audio-only stream, with format selection, browser-cookie support, and local files as an alternative input.
+yt-dlp downloads the video or audio-only stream, with format selection and local files as an alternative input.
+It tries anonymously first and only falls back to extracting browser cookies when the failure looks like YouTube's bot detection.

 - 02